 Product - As with any vendor software, you lack control over the roadmap.
 You’re buying a product you can begin using immediately, but you’ll be a layer removed from their product roadmap.

-In both scenarios, you still need a Chaos Engineering champion (or ideally, many champions) within your company to help ensure Chaos Engineering adoption, and treating resilience as a first class feature.
+In both scenarios, you still need a Chaos Engineering champion (or ideally, many champions) within your company to help ensure Chaos Engineering adoption, and treating reliability as a first class feature.
 The main difference is whether engineers want to spend time building and maintaining “yet another app” that’s outside of their core competence, or to realize the benefits of Chaos Engineering as soon as you can get your first Gameday running.

 Downtime is expensive, as is the operations burden of building and maintaining a system.
-While companies won’t get the full control over their chaos tool when buying, it affords them the time and availability to start making their systems more resilient immediately, and ultimately helping everyone sleep better at night.
+While companies won’t get the full control over their chaos tool when buying, it affords them the time and availability to start making their systems more reliable immediately, and ultimately helping everyone sleep better at night.